Security Controls

 | Auditable API activity | Undetected misuse, limited traceability, audit gaps |

-Together, these controls provide a defense-in-depth approach that combines authentication, integrity, operational safety, and auditability for payouts created through the Fintoc API.
+Together, these controls cover authentication, request integrity, retry safety, and auditability for payouts created through the Fintoc API.